 Think of a physical therapist as a movement specialist.
 These highly trained medical professionals can look at how you are moving your body and prescribe manual therapy, strengthening exercises, and mobility work to help recover after or even prevent a sports injury.
 First, our physical therapist will take a detailed medical history including any prior surgeries, your current activity level, and any conditions that may have contributed to your injury.
 Next, they will do a thorough examination to determine your specific deficits or areas of imbalance.
 Once our physical therapist has developed a treatment plan that is right for your injury, your physical fitness, your lifestyle, and your ability level, you will begin physical therapy.

 Your treatment plan may include manual therapy to reduce scar tissue and increase range of motion, strengthening exercises to enhance not only the area that was injured but also the areas around your injury, stretches to improve mobility and balance, and pain management techniques.
 While physical therapy often begins and ends in our office, you will be given exercises, stretches, and exercises to do at home to enhance your recovery.
 In addition, we have developed a specific program (Return 2 Play) for post-rehabilitation to continue to improve on the progress you’ve made in therapy.
 Curious about whether or not physical therapy is right for your sports injury?
-Contact The Training Room Sports & Orthopaedic Physical Therapy in Cherry Hill, Sewell, Haddonfield, NJ & Garnet Valley, PA today to speak with our physical therapists and start on the road to recovery as soon as possible.
+Contact The Training Room Sports & Orthopaedic Physical Therapy in Cherry Hill, Sewell, and Haddonfield, NJ today to speak with our physical therapists and start on the road to recovery as soon as possible.